AT SOUND RECOVERY

 Levels of Care and Treatment Options

-• Inpatient rehab for 24/7 structured support
+• Inpatient rehab and residential treatment for 24/7 support in a structured environment and a supportive environment

 • Partial hospitalization programs (PHP)and partial care for those needing intensive day treatment

-• Intensive outpatient programs (IOP)and outpatient rehab/outpatient programs for flexible schedules
+• Intensive outpatient programs (IOP)and outpatient rehab/outpatient programs for flexible schedules and outpatient care

-What to Expect in Treatment
+What to Expect During Opioid Treatment

 Find Fentanyl Addiction Treatment Near You